NATO bombing of Yugoslavia: Criticism of the campaign

 Amnesty International released a report which stated that NATO forces had deliberately targeted a civilian object (NATO bombing of the Radio Television of Serbia headquarters), and had bombed targets at which civilians were certain to be killed.
 The report was rejected by NATO as "baseless and ill-founded".
-A week before the report was released, Carla Del Ponte, the chief prosecutor for the International Criminal Tribunal for the former Yugoslavia had told the United Nations Security Council that her investigation into NATO actions found no basis for charging NATO or its leaders with war crimes.
+A week before the report was released, Carla Del Ponte, the chief prosecutor for the International Criminal Tribunal for the former Yugoslavia (ICTY) had told the UN Security Council that her investigation into NATO actions found no basis for charging NATO or its leaders with war crimes.

 A majority of US House Republicans voted against two resolutions, both of which expressed approval for American involvement in the NATO mission.

 Moscow criticised the bombing as a breach of international law and a challenge to Russia's status.

 Believing that the US bombing of China's embassy in Belgrade was intentional, Chinese leadership worried that China was significantly lacking in leverage against the United States.
 To reduce its gap in strategic leverage, China focused on developing "information age" weapons including counterspace capabilities and cyberspace capabilities, and enhanced its efforts to develop precision missiles.
 China also began a process of upgrading its integrated air defense system and accelerated plans to expand its conventional missile forces.
 Chinese leadership was also concerned that NATO's rationale behind intervention without UN Security Council approval (supporting what NATO viewed as Kosovo's claim to self-determination) could also be used by the US to intervene in Taiwan or China's sensitive border areas.

 About 2,000 Serbian Americans and anti-war activists protested in New York City against NATO airstrikes, while more than 7,000 people protested in Sydney.
 Substantial protests were held in Greece, and demonstrations were also held in Italian cities, Moscow, London, Toronto, Berlin, Timișoara, Stuttgart, Salzburg and Skopje.